IHE/BPPCm/README.md

 * Patient Privacy Preferences -- which might bring along with it a need for another actor which is in the control of the Patient and not associated with the HIE community
 * Do we need to cover policies that would constrain Document Source based on a Consent rule?
 This was included in XDS/BPPC, but there is no evidence that it was used.
 * Should a [Security Labeling Service](https://healthcaresecprivacy.blogspot.com/2022/09/security-labeling-service.html) be formally defined? should it be abstractly defined?
 It is possible to define the concept, pointing to the HL7 stuff including the soon to be published FHIR ds4p, and indicate that this is  functionality expected to apply security labels to all objects being controlled.
-It might apply security labels to more fine-grian (e.g. portions within a document) but the critical aspect seems to be the size of the object being controlled.
+It might apply security labels to more fine-grain (e.g. portions within a document) but the critical aspect seems to be the size of the object being controlled.

 ## Multi-Generation Plan?